NailKalimov/Java-RDL-Homeworks/multithreading/README.md

 The task is to solve the issue using Blocking Queue and Thread Pool from java.util.concurrent package.

 The Blocking Queue is shared fixed-size buffer.
-Producer and Consumer are running in separate threads.
+ProducerAndConsumer.Producer and ProducerAndConsumer.Consumer are running in separate threads.

 ## Task #4: Thread Safe Singleton